Photography by Michelle Kilfeather

 Hip-hop, hills, and art drew Jeremy Fish to San Francisco from 3,000 miles away.

-In this episode, the prolific and iconic SF artist traces his family line back to both grandfathers.
+In Part 1, the prolific and iconic SF artist traces his family line back to both grandfathers.
 One worked with his hands to make art; the other was a salesman.
 Jeremy sees bits of himself in both ancestors.

 He was born in Albany, New York, and spent most of his youth in Saratoga Springs.
-When it came time to go to college (in 1994), not only was The City less expensive than Boston and New York, but Jeremy also had one hell of a trip out here, which he retells in the podcast.
+When it came time to go to college (in 1994), not only was The City less expensive than Boston and New York, but Jeremy also had one hell of a trip out here, which he retells in Part 1.

 Follow Jeremy on Twitter and Instagram, and check out his website, Silly Pink Bunnies.